Tess and Stacy By Dennis McKay

 Stacy blurted.
-“Are you guys the keystone cops or what.
-Why are you wasting time with us.”
+“Are you guys the Keystone Cops or what?
+Why are you wasting time with us?”

-The boss agent twisted his mouth into a faint smirk, his eyes still on me.
+Inspector O’Connor twisted his mouth into a faint smirk, his eyes still on me.
 “We know for a fact that Jake always travels with a female accomplice.”

 Stacy burst out in a great guffaw.
 “Ha, Ha, Ha.”
 She shook her head and waved her hand at me.
 “Do we look the part?
 We just graduated from college six weeks ago.”